-AS ARTIFICIAL INTELLIGENCE DRIVES GROWING DEMAND FOR DRAM MEMORY, SAMSUNG IS WELL-POSITIONED TO BENEFIT
+AS ARTIFICIAL INTELLIGENCE DRIVES GROWING DEMAND FOR DRAM MEMORY, WE BELIEVE SAMSUNG IS WELL-POSITIONED TO BENEFIT

+Data as of March 31, 2024.
 Sources: Company reports, Causeway analysis.
+"FCF" is free cash flow.
 The chart on the left reflects performance of Samsung Electronics, SK Hynix, and Micron share prices in DRAM memory cycles dating back to 1995.
 This material is solely for client use and may not be reproduced without Causeway's consent.
 The company is a top four holding in a representative account in the international value strategy.
 The data reflects Causeway research's estimates.
 The views herein represent an assessment of a company at a specific time and are subject to change.
 There is no guarantee that any forecast made will come to pass.
 This information should not be relied on as investment advice and is not a recommendation to buy or sell any security.
 The securities identified and described do not represent all of the securities purchased, sold, or recommended for client accounts.
 Our investment portfolios may or may not hold the securities mentioned.
 The reader should not assume that an investment in the securities identified was or will be profitable.
-For performance in your overall portfolio, see elsewhere in the report.